 So how should you go about cross-training?

-Consider what follows your go-to guide for what it is, how you can weave it into your workout program, and how Beachbody On Demand can help you maximize your results.
+Consider what follows your go-to guide for what it is, how you can weave it into your workout program, and how Beachbody on Demand can help you maximize your results.

 What Is Cross-Training?

-The classic definition of cross-training is engaging in a sport or activity other than your primary one with the goal of improving performance and athletic longevity.
+The classic definition of cross-training is engaging in a sport or activity other than your primary one with the goal of improving athletic performance and longevity.

 If you spend most of your time on a bike, cross-training might translate into jumping on a rowing machine or hitting a running trail once or twice a week.